 "Once or twice a year for a quarter of a century, the Cape Flattery lookout at Tatoosh Island, recognizing the familiar scrap of hull and sail coming up over the horizon, would report Capt.
 Tom bound into the Strait of Juan de Fuca again from Samoa, Honolulu, Panama, and other ports around the world."

-A historical file is being built to archive the history of this once popular sailor.
-If you know the whereabouts of any clippings to copy or photographs to scan or purchase please advise us through email to this site, found on the profile page.
+A historical file has been built to record the history of this once popular sailor.
+If you know the whereabouts of any clippings to copy or photographs to scan or purchase, please advise us by email to this site, found on the profile page.
 Thank you.